 Now for the most pleasant part.
 Just kidding.
 This part is gross.
 However, you probably won’t think it’s gross after a week of starving in the forest.

-- Set the fish on its side and place your nondominant hand flat on top.
-While thinking of your nemesis, insert a sharp filleting knife into the fish’s anus, then bring the knife all the way to the base of the lower jaw.
-Don’t plunge the knife in too deep, or else you’ll accidentally puncture the smelly intestines.
+- Lay the fish on its side and place your non-dominant hand flat on top.
+Think of your nemesis, insert a sharp fillet knife into the fish’s anus, then bring the knife all the way to the base of the lower jaw.
+Don’t plunge the knife in too deep or you’ll puncture the smelly intestines.

 - Pull the cavity apart and pull out the fish’s entrails.
 You may need to use a knife to detach the gill filaments from the base of the head.
 There’s no graceful way to do this.
 Just do it.

 - Use a spoon to scrape out the liver, kidneys, and any other remaining organs.
-You might also remove the black lining inside the cavity, as it’s not great for taste.
+You should also remove the black lining inside the cavity, as it’s not great for taste.

-- Use your hose to give the fish’s cavity a good, long rinse.
-Again, you don’t want the water pressure to be too high.
+- Use your hose to give the cavity a good, long rinse.
+Again, keep the water pressure low to avoid damaging the meat.

 When it comes to prepping your fish for cooking, you have a few options.
-After scaling and gutting your fish, you can throw the whole thing on the grill.
+After scaling and gutting your fish, you can throw the whole thing on the grill or in the oven.
 If you prefer to fry or roast a couple slabs o’ meat, you might consider filleting your fish.
-Some folks fillet fish without gutting them, but beginners should probably gut their fish first.
+Some folks fillet fish without gutting them, but beginners would be wise to gut their fish first.

 - With the dorsal fin facing you, use a sharp, flexible fillet knife to cut behind the gills and pectoral fin.
 Cut down to the spine, but don’t sever it.

-- Once the knife reaches the backbone, turn the knife flat and cut along the backbone.
+- Once the knife reaches the backbone, turn the knife flat and cut along and down the backbone.
 This should create a flap extending from the fish’s head to its tail.

-- Lift the flap with your nondominant hand and continue slicing at the fillet until it’s completely removed from the fish.
+- Lift the flap with your non-dominant hand and continue slicing at the fillet until it’s completely removed from the fish.
 Stay as close to the backbone as you can to maximize the amount of meat on your fillet.
-It’s OK to cut through the fish’s ribcage–you can always pull bones out later.
+It’s OK to cut through the rib cage–you can always pull bones out later.